sugarraysam/udacity-deep-rl/control/README.md

 $ pip install .
 ```

-Finally, you need to setup the Unity Banana environment for your machine.
-Please see the [instructions](https://github.com/udacity/deep-reinforcement-learning/tree/master/p1_navigation).
+Finally, you need to setup the Unity Reacher environment for your machine.
+Please see the [instructions](https://github.com/udacity/deep-reinforcement-learning/tree/master/p2_continuous-control).

 # Tests